co-up/co-up.de/README.md

 3. [Install Jekyll](https://jekyllrb.com/docs/installation/).
 4. `bundle install` -- install the required gems
 5. `jekyll serve` -- serve the website at http://localhost:4000/
+(👉 If this errors, then use `bundle exec jekyll serve`.)

 ## Write and publish a blog post